Lhasa is spread across the valley floor. The Potala Palace rises from the old city.

 The Politics

-Lhasa's politics are inescapable - the Chinese administration that controls what can be seen and said, the Tibetan identity that persists despite pressure, the tension that visitors sense without always understanding.
-The self-immolations that have occurred, the restrictions that tighten around sensitive anniversaries, the permits that visiting requires - Lhasa is political in ways that make it different from other destinations.
+Politics in Lhasa are inescapable.
+Chinese administration controls what can be seen and said.
+Tibetan identity persists despite sustained pressure.
+Visitors sense the tension without always understanding its depth.
+Self-immolations have occurred in protest.
+Restrictions tighten around sensitive anniversaries.
+Even visiting the city requires special permits, making Lhasa political in ways that separate it from almost any other destination on earth.

 The Monasteries